 faster than I thought they would.

-Your mum and your brother faded with them.
+Your mother and my wife faded with them.

-By the time you were 5, they were abstract kindnesses.
+By the time you were 4, they were both abstract kindnesses.

 We taught ourselves ‘store’ instead of ‘shop’